ShaoA182739081729371028392/Machine-and-Deep-Learning-Mini-Projects/Kaggles/HuBMAP Kidney Segmentation/README.md

 This Repo captures the details of how I created a Modified UNet + FPN and ASPP segmentation model to identify abnormalities in kidneys.
-Multiple Fold Training(4 Folds):
-- Fold 1: 94.7%
-- Fold 2: 96%
-- Fold 3: 93%
-- Fold 4: 95%
-- CV: 94%
-- LB: TBD(Still submitting)
+I modified almost everything since my last commit and was able to get top 70 Public LB as the time of this commit.
+- Since the competition is ending in 14 days, I suspect this will quickly drop to 100 or so by the end.

+Single Fold 512x512 EffNet Unet:
+- 93.3LB and 93.7CV